raspberrypilearning/brain-game-cc/en/step_1.md

 ---
 + How to use broadcasts in Scratch
 + How to create and use a custom Scratch block
-+ Understand the skills which are developed towards a career involving Computing’
++ Understand the skills which are developed towards a career involving Computing

 --- /collapse ---